linoshkmalayil/Nuked-SC55-GUI-Float/documentation/USAGE.md

 ## ROM Handling

-Put ROM Images into the same folder as the emulator.
+You can either put the ROM files in the same directory as the emulator or use `-d, --rom-directory` argument to load roms from a specific directory.

+And based on the ROM's hashes the emulator will load the apropriate mode correctly unless you use `--legacy-romset-detection.`

 Files should be names as such:

 ```
 SC-55mk2/SC-155mk2 (v1.01):